-1.10.14 Fixed assets, real estate and facilities
+1.10.16 Fixed assets, real estate and facilities

-The Company leases a building in Airport City for its automated solutions operations.
-Apart from this, and for purposes of this operating segment, the Company also makes use of fixed assets and facilities which serves the products segment as well (for details see section 1.12 below).
+Unitronics Solutions leases a building in Airport City for its automated solutions operations.
+Apart from this and for purposes of this operating segment, the Company also makes use of fixed assets and facilities which serves the products segment as well (for details see section 1.12 below).
+As part of the split, the Company and Utron have both entered into mutual agreements to regulate services and other relations, including use of real estate and fixed assets, as detailed in section 1.14.6 below.

-1.10.15 Human capital
+1.10.17 Human capital